CCSMB/Standards/Standards/CCSMB-9.md

 ### `settings` API setting
 Compliant programs MUST allow disabling autoupdating through the `ccsmb.autoupdate.enable` setting.
 If the option is set to `false`, autoupdating MUST be disabled.
 If the option is unset, compliant programs MAY choose to enable or disable autoupdating for itself.

-Programs running on operating systems which remove the `settings` API MAY be considered compliant if they choose not to implement the `autoupdating.disableAutoupdating` setting.
+Programs running on operating systems which remove the `settings` API MAY be considered compliant if they choose not to implement the `ccsmb.autoupdate.enable` setting.
 Such operating systems MAY implement equivalent functionality through other means appropriate for that system.

 ### Global variable

-Compliant programs MUST allow disabling autoupdating through the `CCSMB_DISABLE_AUTOUPDATING` global variable.
-If the global is set to `true`, autoupdating MUST be disabled.
+Compliant programs MUST allow disabling autoupdating through the `CCSMB_ENABLE_AUTOUPDATING` global variable.
+If the global is set to `false`, autoupdating MUST be disabled.
 If the variable is unset, compliant programs MAY choose to enable or disable autoupdating for itself.

 ## Dependency installation specification
 Programs implementing autoinstallation of dependencies MAY support the following options for disabling that function.